Tools and Tips

 If you’re planning to enroll in a traditional Medicare plan, or a Medicare Advantage plan that doesn’t cover prescriptions, consider signing up for Part D (Medicare’s prescription drug plan) right from the start – even if you don’t take many medications right now.
 Why?
 If you wait, you may end up having to pay a higher premium when enrolling in Part D later.

 If you have limited income and resources, you may qualify for the federal Extra Help program, which helps people cover their Medicare costs.
 If you’re already enrolled in Medicaid, Supplemental Security Income, or a Medicare Savings Program, you automatically qualify for Extra Help.
 If you’re not enrolled in those programs, you can apply by contacting the Social Security Administration or at your local Medicaid office.
 Call 800-633-4227, and say, “Medicaid” when prompted.
 TTY users can call 877-486-2048.

 Reevaluate Your Medicare Choices Every Fall

 Every September or October, check whether your current plan is still the best fit for you.
-A new plan that will be available once the Open Enrollment Period begins in October may better meet your needs.
-Or your circumstances may have changed over the course of the year so that your current plan isn’t as good a fit as it was before.
+If a new plan will better meet your needs, you can switch once the open enrollment period begins in October.
+Your circumstances may have changed over the course of the year so that your current plan isn’t as good a fit as it was before.

 Additional Advice If You Choose Traditional Medicare